perfah/katacoda-scenarios/dockerizing_your_favorite_game/intro.md

 **Recommendations**

 To be able to to get through the tutorial successfully you should note the following:

-- a black box with a command inside means that you should run the command by clicking the box
+- a gray box with a command inside means that you should run the command by clicking the box
-- a black box with other text inside means that you should copy some of this text into a file by clicking the box
+- a gray box with other text inside means that you should copy some of this text into a file by clicking the box
 - you are expected to click continue only after executing every command of each step

 **Limitations of this tutorial**